Know Before You Go

 September, October, and November have the most rain, but there can be a fair amount of rain in April and May, too.

 Hurricane season is June 1 through November 30.
 The highest chance of hurricanes is in September.

-There are mosquitos and they sometimes carry Dengue fever.
+There are mosquitos and they sometimes carry Dengue fever or Zika virus.
 Light colored clothing and bug spray can keep these pests away.